In this article, we will get to know how to build an off-grid solar system. But before knowing this, we read little about what solar panels system is.

-A Solar panels system comprises many components but the major are solar plates, inverter, solar batteries, charge controller, and many more.
-It absorbs sunlight and converts it into electrical energy which is direct current (DC).
-Then after that, the inverter converts DC into alternating current (AC) which we use to power appliances at home.
-So because of continuous production, we have to store power and for that purpose, we use solar batteries.
+A Solar panels system comprises many components, but the major are solar plates, inverters, solar batteries, charge controllers.
+It absorbs sunlight and converts it into electrical energy, which is direct current (DC).
+Then after that, the inverter converts DC into alternating current (AC), which we use to power appliances at home.
+So because of continuous production, we have to store power, and for that purpose, we use solar batteries.

 Building Solar Panels System

-Today, the prices of solar panels system are quite low but still, people try to save money as much as possible by installing solar panels system by themselves as installation still costs so much.
-We are gonna give you points that would help you in buying and wiring components and would tell you series too.
-Major components like solar panels, inverter, solar batteries, charge controller, etc are required.
+Today, the prices of solar panels system are quite low, but still, people try to save money as much as possible by installing solar panel systems by themselves as installation still costs so much.
+We are going to give you points that would help you in buying and wiring components and would tell you the series too.
+Major components like solar panels, inverters, solar batteries, charge controllers, etc are required.
 Despite these components are necessary too like wiring, Wire, MC4 Connector, breaker, meter, fuses, and many others.
 Important steps are following;

 Step 1: FIGURING OUT LOAD

-For us, it is the most important step and many people skip and regret later.
+For us, it is the most important step, and many people skip and regret it later.
 So please figure out how much energy you need.
 So what you have to calculate is how many appliances you would have to power like refrigerator, TV, fans, bulbs, lights, etc. Figuring out all that stuff would help you to buy the required components.
-Assess the Watt Hour which is equal to the product of power rating of your apparatuses and time ( hr) of the run.
+Assess the Watt Hour, which is equal to the product of power rating of your apparatuses and time ( hr) of the run.

 You can use the following calculators;